tc39/notes/es7/2016-09/sept-28.md

 JSL: The community would really want named imports

-BF: We are here to discuss the problem.
+BFS: We are here to discuss the problem.
 For timing, we have fixes, for named imports, we are here to discuss

 JM: Sounds like we're going to break Babel somehow.
 We should be discussing how we will break Babel, but rather what's the way to break Babel that's minimally invasive.